Ben-Hilger/php-knowledge-test/README.md

 To install PHP locally, please follow these [instructions](https://www.php.net/manual/en/install.php).

-Make sure you also clone (or fork) the repository.
-You'll want to setup your own repository where you can push the results.

 ## About the test

 This is an open-note test (except AI assistants, you'd be robbing yourself of the chance to learn) to test how you would work being thrown into a new language and learning the basic.